 - Avoid stimulants such as caffeine and alcohol.

 - Add coconuts, raisins, papaya and sweet juicy fruits to your diet.

-- Take only a moderate amount of sugar (or use agave nectar).
+- Take only a moderate amount of sugar (or use honey).

 - Avoid red meat and heavy fried foods.

 - Do not smoke, and avoid second-hand smoke.

 - Get plenty of sleep.

 - Place a washcloth dipped in warm water over your eyes for five minutes once or twice daily.

 - Make sure you are laughing every day — it gives exercise to facial muscles.

 - For puffy and swollen eyes, make facial steam or facial wash with warm, salty water.